Isobel Buchanan: Early life and career

-Since then, she has appeared at many other major opera houses and companies including the Lyric Opera of Chicago, Scottish Opera, the Metropolitan Opera, Bavarian State Opera, Opéra National de Paris, Hamburg State Opera, Opéra de Monte-Carlo, and the Cologne Opera.
+Since then, she has appeared at many other major opera houses and companies including the Lyric Opera of Chicago, Scottish Opera, Bavarian State Opera, Opéra National de Paris, Hamburg State Opera, Opéra de Monte-Carlo, and the Cologne Opera.
 She has collaborated with many renowned conductors, including Georg Solti, Bernard Haitink, Andrew Davis, Colin Davis, Sergiu Celibidache, John Pritchard, Neville Marriner, Carlos Kleiber and Yehudi Menuhin.

 The BBC made a documentary of her career in 1981.
 She featured in three-part series called Isobel which was recorded in August 1983 and aired on BBC the following April.
 In 1983 she played Diana in the BBC television production of Orpheus in the Underworld. and also appeared in TV programmes such as Face the Music and Parkinson.

 In 1990, she sang at HM The Queen Mother's 90th Birthday celebration at the London Palladium in a section dedicated to Scotland.
 She sang "My Ain Folk" and appeared with Her Majesty's PM John Spoore and actress Geraldine McEwan with a reading of recollections of childhood in Glamis.